RicardoFrankBarrera/Portfolio/docs/yoga.md

 ![Yoga Instructor ANOVA](https://github.com/RicardoFrankBarrera/Professional-Portfolio/blob/main/Project%20one-pagers/08%20Yoga%20Studio%20Employee%20Study.jpg?raw=true)

-## Statistical testing framework and process
+## Statistical Testing Framework and Process

 Statistical testing can be very valuable for businesses of all sizes and provides a great compass for determining investigation approach and evaluating potential strategies quickly and cheaply.
 It is important to setup the experiment well to provide the correct data, use the appropriate test given data characteristics, and draw the right conclusions given the data and test.
 However, the test value is heavily reliant upon setup and data.